-- to fund clinical development for Bronchitol in patients with cystic fibrosis; - to fund clinical development of Aridol for management of asthma and COPD; - prepare for the commercial launch of Aridol for the management of asthma; - to fund clinical development for Bronchitol in patients with bronchiectasis and chronic bronchitis; - to fund pre-clinical development of our product pipeline; and - to fund further expansion of our manufacturing facility.
+- to fund clinical development for Bronchitol in patients with cystic fibrosis; - to fund the commercial launch of Aridol for the management of asthma in the E.U. and the U.S.; - to fund clinical development of Aridol for management of asthma and COPD; - to fund clinical development for Bronchitol in patients with bronchiectasis and chronic bronchitis; - to fund pre-clinical development of our product pipeline; and - to fund further expansion of our manufacturing facility.